Aantrreksh/sql-query/sqlref/sql_reference.md

 A window can be defined in two ways:

-- With the `WINDOW` keyword you can define an identifier for a window specification in a *fullselect* or *simpleselect*.
+- With the `WINDOW` keyword, you can define an identifier for a window specification in a *fullselect* or *simpleselect*.
 This named window specification can then be referenced by the `OVER` keyword.
 - Unnamed window specifications can be defined inline following the keyword `OVER` in a *fullselect* or *simpleselect*.

 The syntax of a window specification is defined by the following syntax diagrams.